Gayathiri-M/Gayathiri-M/README.md

 - 👋 Hi, I’m @Gayathiri-M
-- 👀 I’m interested in Software development & Webdevelopment
+- 👀 I’m interested in Software development & Web development
-- 🌱 I can currently do good front end development in webdevolpment and intermediate level Software development.
+- 🌱 I can currently do good front end development in web devolpment and intermediate level Software development.
 - 🌱 I’m currently learning Angular and PHP & to improve my skills in full stack development
 - 💞️ I’m looking to collaborate and to learn on any type of software and web development
 - 📫 How to reach me